 The UK Home Office has published Coronavirus (COVID-19) advice for visa applicants where you can find answers to most of your questions.
 Click here to see the full guidance for international students.
-You can also contact our International Student Support Office who will be happy to answer any questions you have.
+You can also contact our International Student Support Office.

-I am starting my course in January 2021, what does this mean for the visa application process?
+I will be starting my course in September 2022, what does this mean for the visa application process?

 To apply for a Student visa, you will need a Confirmation of Acceptance for Studies (CAS), which will be valid for a period of six months from the date of issue.

 If you know that you will be able to travel to the UK in September 2022 and have firmly accepted an unconditional offer, please request your CAS as soon as possible.